proteinreport/proteinreport.org/content/newswire/industrializing-cell-based-meats-summit-returns-2nd-year/index.md

 As well as investment progress and huge technological leaps, there has also been strides made on the regulatory front.
 In 2018, the U.S.
-Department of Agriculture (USDA) and the U.S. Food [&]{.amp} Drug Administration (FDA) agreed to a joint regulatory framework, providing cell-based meat with a much clearer path to market in the United States.
+Department of Agriculture (USDA) and the U.S. Food & Drug Administration (FDA) agreed to a joint regulatory framework, providing cell-based meat with a much clearer path to market in the United States.

 A more recent bill, the Food Safety Modernization for Innovative Technologies Act, looks to formalize the agreement between FDA and USDA